Second Session, 43rd Parliament

 This government has spent billions on Site C dam.
 It’s great to see British Columbians benefiting from hydroelectric power from my region for decades.
 My region has gotten very little back, even though it makes major contributions to this province.

-This community is blocked off and isolated because infrastructure and transportation is highly underfunded.
+This community is blocked off and isolated because infrastructure and transportation are highly underfunded.

 The Speaker: Question, Member.